jakobzhao/geog371/labs/lab03/readme.md

 - you will need to synchronize this project to a github repository.
 And make sure the web map is accessible from a url link, which should be similar to `http://[your_github_username].github.io/[your_repository_name]/index.html`.
 (You may want to check out previous lecture or lab handouts on project management and hosting via github); **(6 points)**

 - please make sure the internal structure of the files in your project repository is well organized.
-For example, it may be similiar to the file structure below. **(4 points)**
+For example, it may be similar to the file structure below. **(4 points)**

 ```powershell
 [your_repository_name]